-The JLab JBuds Air Pro is a sequel to one of the best cheap wireless earbuds: the JBuds Air.
-It retains much of what still makes the original a top seller through online retailers, including bass-centric sound, durable construction, instant auto-connect capabilities, and a tiny charging case with integrated USB cable.
+The JLab JBuds Air Pro are the follow up to one of our best cheap wireless earbuds: the JBuds Air.
+They retain much of what makes the original a top seller through online retailers, including bass-centric sound, durable construction, instant auto-connect capabilities, and a tiny charging case with integrated USB cable.
 This version also comes with some upgrades like an ambient listening mode, longer battery life, and multipoint technology (pair to two devices simultaneously).

 Battery life (rated): 9 hours; 36 hours (charging case)